Envisioning West Reno’s Transformation

 Reno could collaborate with developers and permit mixed-use development through zoning that allows for tech parks, co-working spaces, and residential areas near commercial hubs.

-Reno can promote the lack of state income tax, and opportunity zone benefits, and promote Reno as an Emerging Tech Hub with a good quality of life, lower costs, and business-friendly policies.
+Reno can promote the absence of state income tax, opportunity zone benefits, and position itself as an Emerging Tech Hub with a high quality of life, lower costs, and business-friendly policies.

-What if West Reno could realize the vision of the West 2nd Street District plan, https://cathexes.com/projects/west-2nd-district/.
+What if West Reno could bring the vision of the West 2nd Street District plan to life?

-Maybe this is just another case of wishful thinking but as I go through the area on my way from home to downtown and see the disaster that the neighborhood has become I see that something needs to get done.
+Perhaps this is just another case of wishful thinking, but as I travel through the area on my way from home to downtown and see the state of the neighborhood, I realize that something needs to be done.